tommyfuu/MOSAIC/README.md

 The above way to set up the environment might lead to deprecated versions of files.
 To create a clean environment with all the necessary libraries, you can also manually install the following packages:

 - Python packages: pandas, numpy, matplotlib, scikit-learn, seaborn, scipy, skbio, rpy2, statsmodels
-- R packages: phyloseq, bindata, MIDAS, tibble, xtable, sva, limma, vegan, MMUPHin, FDboost, doParallel, dplyr, readr, mixOmics, parallel, ade4, compositions
+- R packages: phyloseq, bindata, MIDAS, tibble, xtable, sva, limma, vegan, MMUPHin, FDboost, doParallel, dplyr, readr, mixOmics, parallel, ade4, compositions, cqrReg, fastDummies

 ## 1. Data generation/collection